TablePlus/TablePlus-Linux/issue_template.md

 1. Database version (Ex: PostgreSQL 10.0):

-2. TablePlus Version (the number on the welcome or about screen, Ex: build 81):
+2. TablePlus version (the number on the welcome or about screen, Ex: build 81):

 3. Linux distro (Ex: Ubuntu 18.04):